green-coding-solutions/documentation/content/en/docs/prologue/quick-start.md

 Please access your report with the ID: XXXX-XXXX ...
 ```

-Now you can view the report as the first item in your metrics dashbard at `http://metrics.green-coding.local:9142`
+Now you can view the report as the first item in your metrics dashboard at `http://metrics.green-coding.internal:9142`